UPDATES: Read Rev. Raining’s article on spiritual inheritance and gratitude here.

 See video of her two-part online forum on intergenerational trauma and intergenerational blessing, March 9 & 16, 2022, here.

-See video of her online forum on spiritual practices, May 18, 2022, here.
+See video of her online forum on spiritual practices in times of change, May 18, 2022, here.

 Materials and video of her in-person workshop on Mary Magdalene and spiritual healing, August 20, 2022, may be found here.
 She also offered an in-person guest sermon and participated in a Sunday morning forum on Sunday, August 21, 2022.